Subscriptions are the core of Lark’s real-time capabilities. When data changes on the server, your callback fires with the updated data.

 Call ref.on(eventType, callback) to start listening.
 It returns an unsubscribe function you call when you’re done:

-The unsubscribe pattern works perfectly with React’s useEffect cleanup, Vue’s onUnmounted, and similar framework lifecycle hooks.
+The unsubscribe pattern works well with React’s useEffect cleanup, Vue’s onUnmounted, and similar framework lifecycle hooks.

 Event types